 The number indicates that he was the 466th prisoner of 1964.
-He has since embraced the number, making it the name of his HIV/AIDS awareness campaign and the name of a series of charity concerts benefiting said charity.
+He embraced the number, making it the name of his HIV/AIDS awareness campaign and the name of a series of charity concerts.

-2. Mandela and his cousin Justice ran away from home in 1941 to avoid arranged marriages.
+Mandela and his cousin Justice ran away from home in 1941 to avoid arranged marriages.

 "Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure ...
 As we are liberated from our own fear, our presence automatically liberates others.”

 This is actually a quote by author and spiritual activist Marianne Williamson in her book A Return to Love.
-Not only did Mandela not coin the quote himself, he probably never even said it.
+Not only did Mandela not coin the phrase himself, he probably never even said it.
 "As far as I know, he has never used the quote in any of his speeches,” said Razia Saleh, an archivist at the Nelson Mandela Foundation, "and we have catalogued about 1000 thus far."

-9. He received more than 695 awards, including the 1993 Nobel Peace Prize.
+During his lifetime, Mandela received more than 695 awards, including the 1993 Nobel Peace Prize.

 People loved to honor Mandela’s work for freedom and human rights.
 As if those 695 awards weren’t enough, more than 25 schools, universities, and educational institutions have been named after him.
 At least 19 scholarships and foundations bear the name Nelson Mandela, and more than 95 sculptures, statues, or pieces of art have been made of him or dedicated to him.